 - Bicyclists hit by a car

-- Passengers/drivers in another car
+- Passengers/drivers in a car

 - Passengers/drivers in a bus

-- Applicant has filed a valid court case.
+- Have filed a court case.

-- Applicant has hired a qualified lawyer.
+- Have hired a qualified lawyer.

 Applying for an Auto Accident Pre-Settlement Loan